 RAW images are produced with more subdued tones, but the aim here is that they will be further processed in post-editing to get the best look.
 18MP may not be a large amount by today’s standards, but it’s perfectly adequate for producing images that can be printed to a reasonable size and still provide good quality.

 The ISO range of the camera is a reasonable performer with noise only starting to noticeably creep in around ISO 3,200.
 The range can be expanded to ISO 12,800, but this will only be used in the darkest of lighting situations and produces too much noise reduction and smoothing.
 If you want the cleanest of images, RAW files are always the way to go.

 How Does It Compare?

-One of the nearest rivals to Canon in not just the entry-level market, is Nikon with their D3500.
+One of the nearest rivals to Canon, in not just the entry-level market, is Nikon with its D3500.
 The D3500 costs slightly more than the Canon EOS Rebel T6, but it has slightly better features.
 It has a higher pixel count on a newer sensor, 1,550-shot battery life, 11-point AF system, and is reasonably good at tracking moving objects.

 If you’re not completely sold on Canon’s way of thinking then the D3500 should definitely be shortlisted as an entry-level camera.